Schedule Today:

 • Formally close the estate.

-Grounds To Dispute A Will
+Grounds to Dispute a Will

-Any beneficiary, relation of the descendant, or interested party involved in a descendant's estate has the right to file an objection to the probate process and begin litigation.
+Any beneficiary, relation of the descendant, or interested party involved in a decedent's estate has the right to file an objection to the probate process and begin litigation.
 The most common reason for litigation during the probate process is a disputed will.

-To begin litigation to dispute a descendant's last will and testament, an individual must have legal standing to do so.
+To begin litigation to dispute a decedent's last will and testament, an individual must have legal standing to do so.
 In most cases, a will is disputed based upon undue influence, duress, fraud, a lack of mental capacity, or if the will is not up to legal standards.

-If you are considering challenging a will, a probate lawyer can review the specific circumstances of your situation and advise you whether you have grounds to proceed with litigation in probate court.
+If you are considering challenging a will, a probate lawyer can review the specific circumstances of your situation and advise you on whether you have grounds to proceed with litigation in probate court.

 The window in which beneficiaries can file a will dispute is small.
 In Florida, a dispute must be formally filed with the court within 90 days of receiving the notice of administration that probate has been initiated.
 An individual may have aired their concerns about the legitimacy of the will.
-Still, if these concerns have not been formally filed as a dispute with the court within the allotted time frame, they may lose the ability to challenge the probate process.
+Still, if these concerns have not been formally filed as a dispute with the court within the allotted time frame, the person may lose the ability to challenge the probate process.
 Parties that will not benefit from the estate can contest a will until the case has been closed by the court.

 The executor or personal representative appointed by the court to administer an estate has a responsibility to the beneficiaries to manage the process correctly and in line with the beneficiaries' best interests.
 Failure to properly administer an estate can be actionable, whether this is by mistake or intentional acts.
 Through litigation, the representative can be removed from their role or face direct legal action, depending on the nature of the mismanagement.